 There are a lot of reasons that people hang onto clothing they no longer wear, but purging unworn clothing is an important part of having a functional closet.
 If clothing is damaged and you know you’ll never take the time to fix it, get rid of it.
 Get rid of it if you haven’t worn it since last year.
 If you look at it and have any other reaction than that you feel good in that item, get rid of it.

-Over the last 6 months I’ve been working on developing a wardrobe that “mixes and matches”.
+Over the last six months, I’ve been working on developing a wardrobe that “mixes and matches.”
 That term had seemed so elusive in the past, but I just didn’t realize that I had to do some strategic shopping first (more on that later).
 Now I am enjoying small seasonal wardrobes (as few as 24 items!) that I can use to create many different outfits.
 I still love clothing and love to shop, but this approach is especially helpful to those of you who don’t enjoy shopping.
-Here’s some examples of outfits I put together using just what I had from last year:
+Here are some examples of outfits I put together using just what I had from last year: